dataluscorp/browser/tools/code-coverage/docs/index.rst

 machines or from the test machines.

-JS Debugger Per Test Code Coverage on Firefox
+JS Debugger Per Test Code Coverage on Datalus
 ---------------------------------------------

 There are two ways to get javascript per test code coverage information